-In case of landing against either place, those units will provide ONE extra Black die to the defender. die/life point).
+In case of landing against either place, those units will provide ONE extra Black die to the defender, during the whole battle (this is in addition to the 1st Round extra die for landing, if applicable).
 They cannot be rebuilt, nor received as reinforcements or promotions.